baendlorel/rollup-plugin-dts-merger/README.md

 ## Changes in 1.3

-- Added `replaceLiteral` option for simple string replacements using `String.prototype.replaceAll`.
+- Added `replace` option for simple string replacements using `String.prototype.replaceAll`.
 - Fixed an issue where an empty `replace` option would replace all characters with `undefined`.
 Now, if `replace` is empty, no replacements are made.

 ## Features